-This work has been supported by the French National Institute of Nuclear and Particle Physics (IN2P3) through dedicated funding provided by the National Center for Scientific Research (CNRS).
+This work has been supported by the French Na- 2741 tional Institute of Nuclear and Particle Physics (IN2P3) through dedicated funding provided by the National 2743 Center for Scientific Research (CNRS).

-This work has been supported by STFC funding for UK participation in LSST, through grant $\rm ST/Y00292X/1.$
+This work has been supported by STFC funding for UK participation in LSST, through grant ST/Y00292X/1.